 boats like those pictured above

-Anyone considering my services should first review the information shown below and read one of my sample marine survey reports to understand exactly what I do and do not.
+Anyone considering our services should first review the information shown below and read one of our sample marine survey reports to understand exactly what we do and do not.

 - your name.

 - phone number.

 - make and model of vessel.

 - license number or registered name on vessel and HIN (Hull Identification Number).

 - specific location of vessel and mast if not stepped.

 - owner or broker name and contact information for permission to board.

 - Ships papers to be on board and laid out for inspection. ie.Vessel license or Ships Registry